UWPCE-PythonCert/IntroToPython-2014/Solutions/Session01/codingbat/README.rst

 CodingBat Solutions
 ====================

-A few selected solutions form teh codingbat site:
+A few selected solutions from the codingbat site:

 http://codingbat.com/python